PAERE/AfroScanned/README.md

 ## Love your scan?
 Be part of our installation!

 Great!
-Upload your scan to Sketchfab, mention us on Twitter at @mypaere with the hashtag #afroscanned2017 and we'll add it to our installation for Mozilla Festival.
+Upload your scan to Sketchfab, mention us on Twitter at @mypaere with the hashtag #afroscanned2017 and we'll add it to our installation.

 <em>Participating events and conferences where you can get scanned.</em>